 7. Treat your clients like gold

-I see my clients like I see myself – I see them as business owners in need of a professional to make their lives a little easier.
+I see my clients as I see myself – business owners in need of a professional to make their lives a little bit easier.

 I make myself as available as possible during the week, and always assure my clients that I’m just a phone call or text away should an emergency arise.

-I use just about every messaging platform known to man to accommodate as many people as possible (Slack, Skype, Upwork messenger, etc).
-I respond to most messages within a matter of minutes, I reply to most emails within 24 hours.
+Additionally, I use just about every messaging platform known to man to accommodate as many people as possible (Slack, Zoom, Upwork Messenger, etc).

-I offer a concierge-level service.
-I am not just a graphic designer.
+You see, I am not just a graphic designer.
 I am a problem solver, business advisor and friend.

 8. Play by the rules

 Two of the most popular rules to break seem to be:

-- Doing “free” work
+- Doing free work

 - Taking clients off the site

-Besides, staying active on Upwork is a much better long-term strategy than getting couple of jobs and then rushing to take your clients off the platform to avoid fees (you know who you are).
+Besides, staying active on Upwork is a much better long-term strategy than getting a couple of jobs and then rushing to take your clients off the platform to avoid fees (you know who you are).

 Over time, my visibility on Upwork reached such a peak that I no longer even have time to apply for jobs and receive so many invites on a daily basis that I turn down more work than I accept.